stancheff/pykdump/Doc/developerdoc/crash.rst

    Find full buckets in hash-tables.
-If we have hash-tables consisting of many buckets (>100,000) but just a few of them are non-empty, this subroutine is significantly faste thatn trying to do the same in pure Python.
+If we have hash-tables consisting of many buckets (>100,000) but just a few of them are non-empty, this subroutine is significantly faster than trying to do the same in pure Python.
 Useful for networking tables

    :param start: address of the hash-table